danmar/cppcheck/man/manual.md

 **information**

-configuration problems, which does not relate to the syntactical correctness, but the used cppcheck configuration could be improved.
+configuration problems, which does not relate to the syntactical correctness, but the used Cppcheck configuration could be improved.

 ## Possible speedup analysis of template code